-When I was a young art student assisting with classes at a local art centre, I stood in awe of my supervisor.
-Her name was Jude and she was the most skilled art educator I have ever met.
-She could command the attention of any room, no matter how rowdy, and children absolutely adored her.
+During those caffeine-fueled years, I stood in awe of my supervisor.
+Her name was Judith and she was the most skilled art educator I have ever met.
+Jude had a warm smile and an infectious laugh, and she could command the attention of any classroom, no matter how rowdy the students.

 By the time all was said and done, the kids couldn’t wait to dig out their supplies and start creating.
-It was a hit every, single, time and I’ve used it often in my art classes.
+It was a hit every, single, time.

 You can order your copy today at Amazon.

 To find the Drawing Adventure lesson, visit HERE.